 - Wood fiber acoustic tiles are free from irritating and allergic materials to foster safer living spaces.

 Aisti® Teno Acoustic Tiles

 Our Teno acoustic tile utilizes the power of wood fiber to reimagine the future of living spaces.
-The exceptional wood fiber properties allow Aisti® Teno tiles to maintain the sound levels indoors, prevent echoing and, as a result, create more comfortable indoor living spaces.
+The exceptional wood fiber properties allow Aisti® Teno tiles to maintain sound levels indoors, prevent echoing, and, as a result, create more comfortable indoor living spaces.

 Aisti Teno tiles are made with energy-efficient foam-forming technology and raw materials sourced ethically and responsibly.